The short answer is “it depends.”

 Several fundamental questions can impact the situation.

 Who is your attorney?
-Are they an experienced personal injury attorney, or are they a family law attorney working on an injury case?
+Are they an experienced personal injury attorney or a family law attorney working on an injury case?
 Are they a personal injury trial attorney?
 The level of experience in your attorney will be a primary factor.

 Look for a personal injury attorney with trial experience.
 Many law firms advertise that they can get you a “quick settlement” or that they will get you a check as fast as possible.
-A quick settlement does not necessarily equate with a reasonable settlement.
-Getting quick compensation may serve you in the short run, but you may end up leaving money on the table.
+However, a quick settlement does not necessarily equate with a reasonable settlement.
+Getting immediate compensation may serve you in the short run, but you may end up leaving money on the table.
 You may need that money for future expenses related to your injuries.

 You deserve the best settlement you can get, not the fastest.